 RPO Sample Intervals

-The following table suggests the sample tiers that you can use while setting RPO for your business units:
+The following table suggests the sample tiers that you can use while setting RPO for your business unit:

 Achieving RPO: The Zmanda Way

-The most critical variable in the event of a disaster is your RPO, RTO, and RTA (Recovery Time Actual) which helps you prepare for any shortcoming by performing backups at the right intervals.
+The most critical variable in the event of a disaster is your RPO, RTO, & RTA (Recovery Time Actual).
+Because, using these values, you can prepare for any shortcoming by performing backups at the right intervals.
 However, if there’s a significant gap in communicating your goals, specifically between calculated RTO and RTA values, you will need to re-align your Business Continuity/Disaster Recovery (DR) strategy.
-A solid DR plan details what you’re going to do step-by-step to fulfill two objectives- the RPO and the RTO while keeping your recovery time to a minimum.
-With seamless hybrid cloud setups, Zmanda’s reliable all-in-one business continuity and cloud-native disaster recovery solution strive to answer this problem.
+A solid DR plan includes the steps to fulfill two main objectives- the RPO & the RTO while keeping recovery time low.
+With seamless hybrid cloud setups, Zmanda’s disaster recovery solution strives to answer this problem.

 Through high availability native code architectures, the Zmanda backup engine accelerates recovery time by eliminating delay for an outage notification.
 So enterprises can achieve aggressive RPOs of near-zero for VMware instances.
 Also with layered security, should an unrecoverable outage occur, you can retain copies of the database across a host of mediums (remote locations or on the cloud, long-term tapes, on-prem NAS/SAN for backup, and archival at any point in time.
 This offers enhanced flexibility to Zmanda customers to run backups frequently for reliable long-term storage and backup.